Morpho-lang/morpho/help/functionals.md

 where `n` is a vector field.
 The local interpolated value of this field is passed to your integrand function.
 More than one field can be used; they are passed as arguments to the integrand function in the order you supply them to `LineIntegral`.

 The gradient of a field is available within an integrand function using the `gradient()` function.

+The field derivative of the integral is `fieldgradient(f)` for a field `f` supplied to the constructor.

 See the `Functionals` entry for general information about functionals.